Remote app for iPhone, iPad, or iPod touch can't connect to iTunes or Apple TV

-- you can't pair Remote with iTunes or Apple TV
+- You can't connect the Remote app with iTunes or Apple TV

-- you are having difficulty connecting to an iTunes library or Apple TV that you've previously connected to
+- You're having difficulty connecting to an iTunes library or Apple TV to which you've previously connected

 Before you proceed with troubleshooting any connectivity issues with Remote, make sure you have the latest version of Remote installed on your iOS device.

-Remote updates can be downloaded from the App Store on iPhone, iPad or iPod touch, as well as within iTunes on your Mac or PC.
+Remote updates can be downloaded from the App Store on iPhone, iPad, or iPod touch.

 Confirm proper iTunes settings